usccolumbia/deeperGATGNN/README.md

 	```
     Replace the ```${TORCH}``` with your PyTorch version and ```${CUDA}``` with your cuda version without the '.' and a prefix 'cu'.
 For example, if your PyTorch version is 1.9.0 and your CUDA version is 10.2, then replace ```${TORCH}``` with 1.9.0 and ```${CUDA}``` with cu102.

-3. **Some other packages**: Use the following commands to install some pachages:
+3. **Some other packages**: Use the following commands to install some packages:
     ```bash
     git clone https://github.com/usccolumbia/deeperGATGNN.git
     cd deeperGATGNN